Essential Plumbing Tools Every Homeowner Should Have

 How many layers of plumber's tape should I use on a pipe joint?

 For most water line connections, 2 to 4 layers of PTFE tape wrapped clockwise around the male threads is the standard recommendation.
-More isn't always better — too many layers can make fitting threads difficult to engage or cause cross-threading.
+More isn't always better, as too many layers can make fitting threads difficult to engage or cause cross-threading.
 Always wrap in the direction of tightening and leave the first thread exposed for proper engagement.

 What's the difference between a drain snake and a drain auger?

 The terms are often used interchangeably, but technically a hand auger (also called a plumber's snake) is a smaller, manually operated cable tool ideal for sink and tub drains.
 A full-sized drain auger is a larger, often motorized version used for toilet drains and deeper main line clogs.
-For most homeowners, a compact hand auger handles 90% of situations.
+For most homeowners, a compact hand auger handles 90% of situations and costs $10 to $25 in 2026.

 Is it worth buying cheap plumbing tools, or should I invest in quality?

-For most homeowners, mid-range tools (brands like Husky, Duratech, or HORUSDY) offer the best value — they're durable enough for occasional use without the professional-grade price tag.
+For most homeowners, mid-range tools (brands like Husky, Korky, or HORUSDY) offer the best value.
+They're durable enough for occasional use without the professional-grade price tag.
 However, don't cheap out on plumber's tape or washers, as low-quality sealing materials fail quickly and can cause leaks.
 The key is to invest where it counts (wrenches, augers) and save on consumables by buying multi-packs.

 Find Trusted & Licensed Plumbers in Ohio